vijayxtreme/coxAutomotiveKBBTest/README.md

 ## INSTRUCTIONS

-You don't need to npm install anything.
-Everything just works in the browser, head on over to index.html and open it up.
-It pulls from the file 'script.js'.
-From there hit the "Start me up" button, and the program should connect over to KBB (so long as you have internet).
-After a few seconds, you should see a message for the "Answer" in the "Answer" section.
+It isn't necessary to npm install unless you are viewing the unit tests.
+Everything just works in the browser, head on over to `index.html` and open it up.
+It pulls from the file `script.js`.
+From there hit the **Start me up** button, and the program should connect over to KBB (so long as you have Internet).
+After a few seconds, you should see a message for the **Answer** in the **Answer** section.

 ## UNIT TESTING